Habib-human/Sternritter/README.md

-# Project from my undergrad period
+# Projects from my undergrad period